wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

     For this example we assume that Wazuh has already been transitioned to a proper context other than ``unconfined_t``, you can see :ref:`SELinux-module-example`.

 #.
-Change SELinux to Permissive, this will allow denial events to be logged but will not block the required action:
+Change SELinux to Permissive, this will allow denial events to be logged but will not block the required action.

     .. code-block:: console

         # setenforce 0

 #.
-Start Wazuh and use it for a while:
+Start Wazuh and use it for a while.

     .. code-block:: console

         # systemctl start wazuh-manager

 #.
-Stop Wazuh:
+Stop Wazuh.

     .. code-block:: console

         # systemctl stop wazuh-manager

 #.
-Use the **audit2allow** tool to create a set of rules:
+Use the **audit2allow** tool to create a set of rules.

     .. note::